cdo256/virtualsets/src/Dissertation/Fin.lagda.md

-We can go one step further, using the fact that a *contraction* is an inhabited *proposition*, and that *decidability* implies there is an inhabited case, we can conclude that `Trichotomyᶠ a b` is a contraction for any `Fin`-elements `a`, and `b`.
+We can go one step further, using the fact that a *contraction* is an inhabited *proposition*, and that *decidability* implies there is an inhabited case, we can conclude that `Trichotomyᶠ a b` is a *contraction* for any `Fin`-elements `a`, and `b`.
 These details are left omitted, as they weren't required for this project.

+`isPropTrichotomyᶠ` follows from the mutual exclusions proven above.
+Propositionality of Bichotomy follows from this, but that has also been omitted for space.

 ```
 isProp≈ᶠ : {a : Fin x} {b : Fin y} → isProp (a ≈ᶠ b)